welcome to

 1 Introduction: A New Language for Consciousness

 What is consciousness?
 For centuries, this question has remained firmly in the domain of philosophy, resistant to scientific explanation.
-We propose a new answer: consciousness is not a mysterious essence, but a specific, measurable process, a dynamic pattern of information flow that spreads through the brain like a wave.
-This pattern, what we call the "consciousness field," is not magic; it is physics.
+We propose a new answer: consciousness is a specific, measurable process, a dynamic pattern of information flow that spreads through the brain like a wave.
+This pattern, what we call the "consciousness field," is physics, not magic.

 This theory suggests that the vivid, unified experience of being conscious arises when a system achieves four complementary conditions simultaneously: